robmoore-i/suffix-tree-construction/README.md

 linear in the time and space of the input files.
 Due to the algorithm's complexity, I started with a simpler, more naive algorithm for suffix tree construction.
 This ran in cubic time and was quite impractical.
-My aim is now to iterate into a fast, correct implementation of Ukkonen's algorithm, and that is what I have been doing.
-As of Friday evening (the deadline I set for myself) my Ukkonen's algorithm implementation is still not correct, but it is now a personal matter for me with this algorithm :) so I won't give up until it's done and it's fast.
+My aim is now to iterate into a fast, correct implementation of Ukkonen's algorithm.
+As of the deadline of the evening of Friday 22nd, this is not yet done.

 ## Developer Interface